-Becoming the best footballer in the world is an aspiration many of us have growing up, but there are plenty of us who don't realise how athletically fit you need to be to become a pro.
+Becoming the best Premier League footballer is an aspiration many of us have growing up.
+But do you know how athletically fit you need to be to become a pro?

-You often hear football sceptics say the professionals are being paid millions to 'run about and kick a ball for 90 minutes'.
-However, people who know and enjoy the game will be knowledgeable on the fact that this really isn't the case.
+You often hear football sceptics say the professionals are being paid millions to 'run about and kick a ball for 90 minutes.'

 Average distance comparison